jamilazd/Mindful-Matters/README.md

 # Mindful Matters

-This web application was created as a final project on the Black Codher Full-Stack Bootcamp.
+Pupose of this project was to practice using Node.js in conjunction with React.
-The purpose of this web application is to introduce users to mindfulness meditation.
+The app introduces users to Mindfulness Meditation

 ![woman meditating](https://img.freepik.com/free-photo/attractive-black-woman-bed-meditating_153437-2932.jpg?size=626&ext=jpg)